Mreenmoy/todo-list/README.md

 change current directory to app(where you have stored the file) -> cd app

+direct the path to main file by using the following cammand:

+touch models.py toutes.py 1st..py

 Run the todo app by using the below command python run.py